 We obtained the listing of financial assets as at 31 December 2019.
-For the Fund's investment in equities, bonds, and gilts we compared the values recorded by the Fund to independently quoted prices, observable trades and/or vendor prices.
+For the Fund's investment in equities and bonds we compared the values recorded by the Fund to independently quoted prices, observable trades and/or vendor prices.

 Other information included in the Fund's 2019 Annual Report